Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Comparison of solvers for KKT systems with OCP structure

 The Schur complement method used in \cite{lowenstein_qpalm-ocp_2024,pas_exploiting_2024} corresponds to performing the block Cholesky factorization of the matrix in \Cref{mat:schur-compl-1}.
 In the process, some fill-in is generated: elements that were structurally zero in the original sparse matrix are nonzero in its Cholesky factor.
 As discussed in \Cref{sec:block-chol}, this loss of sparsity results in a higher number of operations that need to be performed during the factorization and subsequent forward and back substitutions, lowering the efficiency of the overall method.

 The block diagonal structure of the cost Hessian allows the different blocks to be eliminated in parallel, which can also be seen in the corresponding elimination tree.
 Such parallelization techniques are used in \cite{pas_exploiting_2024}.
-Despite the parallelism available in the factorization of the cost Hessian, the generated fill-in is a block-tridiagonal matrix with $N$ blocks of size $n_x\times n_x$, and the height of the elimination tree scales linearly with the horizon length $N$, limiting parallel scalability (cf. \Cref{sec:block-tri-diag-chol-cr}).
+Despite the parallelism available in the factorization of the cost Hessian, the generated fill-in is a block-tridiagonal matrix with $N$ blocks of size $n_x\times n_x$, limiting parallel scalability (as can be seen from the elimination tree, cf. \Cref{sec:block-tri-diag-chol-cr}).